How to Crack APSC Exam : Best Books of APSC Exam 2017

 The upper age limit is relaxable by five years for SC/ST candidates i.e. up to 48 years.

 There will also be a relaxation of upper age limit in respect of Persons with Disability by five years i.e. up to 48 years.

 For Assam Police Service category, the age limit will be counted as 38 years as on 01/01/2016 (43 years in the case of SC/ST and PWD candidates).

 Read this post for APSC 2017-18 Eligibility Criteria, Syllabus, Pattern and Preparation

 The candidate must hold a Degree from any of the Universities incorporated by an Act of Central or State Legislature in India.
 Or, other educational institutions established by an Act of Parliament or declared to be deemed as a University under Section 3 of the University Grants Commission Act, 1956.
 Or, possess such qualification as may be declared equivalent by the Government.

-APSC Books for Prelims to Crack APSC Exam
+APSC Books to Crack APSC Exam